appstract/laravel-bootstrap-components/README.md

 Contributions are very welcome!
 If you want to add a component, please keep the following in mind when creating a pull request:

-- Have a look at the existing components for examples
+- Have a look at the existing components for examples.
-- Customization of the component (like custom classes and options for the component)
+- Customization of the component (like custom classes and options for the component).
-- Provide some docs in the [Wiki](https://github.com/appstract/laravel-bootstrap-components/wiki)
+- Provide some docs in the [wiki](https://github.com/appstract/laravel-bootstrap-components/wiki).

 [Thanks to all the contributors](https://github.com/appstract/laravel-bootstrap-components/graphs/contributors)